Wednesday, September 16, 2020

 Inside the building, the walls are covered with oil paintings.

-The coronation of the Winter King, Frederick V of the Palatinate at Prague, painted by an unknown artist, found all my attention for this provocation of the Habsburgs started the Thirty Years War.
+The coronation of the Winter King, Frederick V of the Palatinate, at Prague, painted by an unknown artist, caught my attention because this provocation of the Habsburgs started the Thirty Years' War.
 Read more about the history in German.

-While I was in the church, a lady entered timidly and asked whether she may take a photo of the Christkind.
+While I was in the church, a lady timidly entered and asked whether she could take a photo of the Christkind.
 I had nothing to allow but took a shot too.
-The Christ Child blessing dating from 1632, was sculptured by Georg Petel.
+The Christ Child blessing, dating from 1632, was sculptured by Georg Petel.

 Berthold Brecht